 - 1. Allergy sera (covered under Medical Benefits). - 2.
-Any prescription refilled in excess of the number of refills specified by the ordering physician, or any refill dispensed one year after the original order. - Blood or blood plasma.
+Any prescription refilled in excess of the number of refills specified by the ordering physician, or any refill dispensed one year after the original order. - 3.
+Blood or blood plasma.
 Immunization agents or vaccines except as specifically provided by Dartmouth College Health Services. - 4.
 Charges for the administration or injection of any drug. - 5.
-Cosmetic drugs and drugs used to promote or stimulate hair growth. - 6.
-Drugs labeled "Caution-Limited by Federal law to investigational use," or "experimental drugs," even though a charge is made to the individual. - 7.
-Drugs not classified as Federal Legend Drugs (i.e., over-the-counter drugs and products). - Fertility and impotency drugs. - 9.
+Cosmetic drugs and drugs used to promote or stimulate hair growth. - Drugs labeled "Caution-Limited by Federal law to investigational use," or "experimental drugs," even though a charge is made to the individual.

+- 7. Drugs not classified as Federal Legend Drugs (i.e., over-the-counter drugs and products). - 8.
+Fertility and impotency drugs. - 9.
 Legend vitamins, except as specified under Covered Drugs. - 10.
 Medication dispensed in excess of the dispensing limits. - 11.
 Medication for which the cost is recoverable under any workers' compensation or occupational disease law or any state or governmental agency, or medication furnished by any other drug or medical service for which no charge is made to the insured. - 12.
-Medication which is to be taken by or administered to an individual, in whole or in part, while he or she is a patient in a licensed facility. - 13.
-Non-systemic contraceptives, devices or implants except as specifically provided under medical Covered Expenses/Services. - 14.
+Non-systemic contraceptives, devices or implants except as specifically provided under medical Covered Expenses/Services. - 13.
 Services or products that are determined by the DSGHP as not medically necessary.